 \subsection{3D Pseudo Label Generation}

 This section presents our method for generating high-quality 3D pseudo labels.
-As illustrated in \cref{fig:pseudo_labels}, the process takes point clouds and images of a continuous scene as input, and proceeds through three sequential stages: Data Preprocessing, 3D Point Labels Generation, and 3D Bbox Labels Generation, yielding 3D pseudo labels for each frame.
+As illustrated in \cref{fig:pseudo_labels}, the process takes point clouds and images of a continuous scene as input, and proceeds through three sequential stages: Data Preprocessing, 3D Point Label Generation, and 3D Bbox Label Generation, yielding 3D pseudo labels for each frame.

-\subsubsection{Data Preprocessing:}
+\subsubsection{Data Preprocessing}

 We begin by preprocessing raw point clouds and images.
 For LiDAR point clouds, we aggregate multi-frame data using ego-vehicle poses and remove ground points via the Patchwork++ algorithm \cite{patchwork++}.
 For RGB images, to ensure efficiency, we employ the detector YOLOv12 \cite{yolov12} coupled with the tracker BoT-SORT \cite{botsort} to obtain per-frame object class labels $C^{t} = [c_{1}^{t}, c_{2}^{t}, \dots]$, 2D Bboxes $B^{t} = [b_{1}^{t}, b_{2}^{t}, \dots]$, instance segmentation masks $M^{t} = [m_{1}^{t}, m_{2}^{t}, \dots]$, and consistent cross-frame object IDs.
 This process is shown in \cref{eq:1}, where $I^{t}$ denotes the image at frame $t$.
 The object classes (Vehicle, Pedestrian, Cyclist) align with common autonomous driving benchmarks.